organicdesign/distributed-backup/README.md

 ## Environment

-nodejs will need to be installed to run this project, it has been tested on v18, v20 has typescript issues.
+Nodejs will need to be installed to run this project, it has been tested on all long term supported (LTS) versions.

 ## Setup